Religion and Science

-Related to the doctrine of creation are views on divine action.
-Theologians commonly draw a distinction between general and special divine action.
-Unfortunately, there is no universally accepted definition of these two concepts in the fields of theology or science and religion.
-One way to distinguish them (Wildman 2008: 140) is to regard general divine action as the creation and sustenance of reality, and special divine action as the collection of specific providential acts, often at particular times and places, such as miracles and revelations to prophets.
+Views on divine action are related to the doctrine of creation.
+Theologians commonly draw a distinction between general and special divine action, but within the field of science and religion there is no universally accepted definition of these two concepts.
+One way to distinguish them (Wildman 2008: 140) is to regard general divine action as the creation and sustenance of reality, and special divine action as the collection of specific providential acts, such as miracles and revelations to prophets.
 Drawing this distinction allows for creatures to be autonomous and indicates that God does not micromanage every detail of creation.
 Still, the distinction is not always clear-cut, as some phenomena are difficult to classify as either general or special divine action.
 For example, the Roman Catholic Eucharist (in which bread and wine become the body and blood of Jesus) or some healing miracles outside of scripture seem mundane enough to be part of general housekeeping (general divine action), but still seem to involve some form of special intervention on God’s part.
 Alston (1989) makes a related distinction between direct and indirect divine acts.
 God brings about direct acts without the use of natural causes, whereas indirect acts are achieved through natural causes.
 Using this distinction, there are four possible kinds of actions that God could do: God could not act in the world at all, God could act only directly, God could act only indirectly, or God could act both directly and indirectly.

 In the science and religion literature, there are two central questions on creation and divine action.
 To what extent are the Christian doctrine of creation and traditional views of divine action compatible with science?
 How can these concepts be understood within a scientific context, e.g., what does it mean for God to create and act?
-Note that the doctrine of creation says nothing about the age of the Earth, nor that it specifies a mode of creation.
-This allows for a wide range of possible views within science and religion, of which Young Earth Creationism is but one that is consistent with scripture.
-Indeed, some scientific theories, such as the Big Bang theory, first proposed by the Belgian priest Georges Lemaître (1927), look congenial to the doctrine of creation.
-The theory seems to support creatio ex nihilo as it specifies that the universe originated from an extremely hot and dense state around 13.8 billion years ago (Craig 2003), although some philosophers have argued against the interpretation that the universe has a temporal beginning (e.g., Pitts 2008).
+Note that the doctrine of creation says nothing about the age of the Earth, nor does it specify a mode of creation.
+This allows for a wide range of possible views within science and religion, of which Young Earth creationism is but one that is consistent with scripture.
+Indeed, some scientific theories, such as the Big Bang theory, first proposed by the Belgian Roman Catholic priest and astronomer Georges Lemaître (1927), look congenial to the doctrine of creation.
+The theory is not in contradiction, and could be integrated into creatio ex nihilo as it specifies that the universe originated from an extremely hot and dense state around 13.8 billion years ago (Craig 2003), although some philosophers have argued against the interpretation that the universe has a temporal beginning (e.g., Pitts 2008).

 The net result of scientific findings since the seventeenth century has been that God was increasingly pushed into the margins.
 This encroachment of science on the territory of religion happened in two ways: first, scientific findings—in particular from geology and evolutionary theory—challenged and replaced biblical accounts of creation.
-While the doctrine of creation does not contain details of the mode and timing of creation, the Bible was regarded as authoritative.
+Although the doctrine of creation does not contain details of the mode and timing of creation, the Bible was regarded as authoritative, and that authority got eroded by the sciences.
 Second, the emerging concept of scientific laws in seventeenth- and eighteenth-century physics seemed to leave no room for special divine action.
 These two challenges will be discussed below, along with proposed solutions in the contemporary science and religion literature.

 Christian authors have traditionally used the Bible as a source of historical information.
 Biblical exegesis of the creation narratives, especially Genesis 1 and 2 (and some other scattered passages, such as in the Book of Job), remains fraught with difficulties.
 Are these texts to be interpreted in a historical, metaphorical, or poetic fashion, and what are we to make of the fact that the order of creation differs between these accounts (Harris 2013)?
 The Anglican archbishop James Ussher (1581–1656) used the Bible to date the beginning of creation at 4004 BCE.
-Although such literalist interpretations of the Biblical creation narratives were not uncommon, and are still used by Young Earth creationists today, theologians before Ussher already offered alternative, non-literalist readings of the biblical materials (e.g., Augustine 416 ).
+Although such literalist interpretations of the biblical creation narratives were not uncommon, and are still used by Young Earth creationists today, theologians before Ussher already offered alternative, non-literalist readings of the biblical materials (e.g., Augustine De Genesi ad litteram, 416).
 From the seventeenth century onward, the Christian doctrine of creation came under pressure from geology, with findings suggesting that the Earth was significantly older than 4004 BCE.
-From the eighteenth century on, natural philosophers, such as de Maillet, Lamarck, Chambers, and Darwin, proposed transmutationist (what would now be called evolutionary) theories, which seem incompatible with scriptural interpretations of the special creation of species.
-Following the publication of Darwin’s Origin of Species (1859), there has been an ongoing discussion on how to reinterpret the doctrine of creation in the light of evolutionary theory (e.g., Bowler 2009).
+From the eighteenth century on, natural philosophers, such as Benoît de Maillet, Lamarck, Chambers, and Darwin, proposed transmutationist (what would now be called evolutionary) theories, which seem incompatible with scriptural interpretations of the special creation of species.
+Following the publication of Darwin’s Origin of Species (1859), there has been an ongoing discussion on how to reinterpret the doctrine of creation in the light of evolutionary theory (see Bowler 2009 for an overview).

 Views on divine action were influenced by developments in physics and their philosophical interpretation.
 In the seventeenth century, natural philosophers, such as Robert Boyle and John Wilkins, developed a mechanistic view of the world as governed by orderly and lawlike processes.
 Laws, understood as immutable and stable, created difficulties for the concept of special divine action (Pannenberg 2002).
 How could God act in a world that was determined by laws?

 In the seventeenth century, the explanation of the workings of nature in terms of elegant physical laws suggested the ingenuity of a divine designer.
-The design argument reached its peak not with William Paley’s Natural Theology (1802/2006), which was a late voice in the debate on the design argument, but during the seventeenth and early eighteenth century (McGrath 2011).
-For example, Samuel Clarke (cited in Schliesser 2012: 451) proposed an a posteriori argument from design by appealing to Newtonian science, calling attention to the “exquisite regularity of all the planets’ motions without epicycles, stations, retrogradations, or any other deviation or confusion whatsoever”.
+The design argument reached its peak during the seventeenth and early eighteenth century (McGrath 2011).
+For example, Samuel Clarke (1705: part XI, cited in Schliesser 2012: 451) proposed an a posteriori argument from design by appealing to Newtonian science, calling attention to the

 Another conclusion that the new laws-based physics suggested was that the universe was able to run smoothly without requiring an intervening God.
 The increasingly deterministic understanding of the universe, ruled by deterministic causal laws as, for example, outlined by Pierre-Simon Laplace (1749–1827), seemed to leave no room for special divine action, which is a key element of the traditional Christian doctrine of creation.
 Newton resisted interpretations like these in an addendum to the Principia in 1713: the planets’ motions could be explained by laws of gravity, but the positions of their orbits, and the positions of the stars—far enough apart so as not to influence each other gravitationally—required a divine explanation (Schliesser 2012).
 Alston (1989) argued, contra authors such as Polkinghorne (1998), that mechanistic, pre-twentieth century physics is compatible with divine action and divine free will.
 Assuming a completely deterministic world and divine omniscience, God could set up initial conditions and the laws of nature in such a way as to bring God’s plans about.
 In such a mechanistic world, every event is an indirect divine act.

 There has been a debate on the question to what extent randomness is a genuine feature of creation, and how divine action and chance interrelate.
 Chance and stochasticity are important features of evolutionary theory (the non-random retention of random variations).
-In a famous thought experiment, Gould (1989) imagined that we could rewind the tape of life back to the time of the Burgess Shale (508 million years ago); the chance we would end up with anything like the present-day life forms is vanishingly small.
-However, Simon Conway Morris (2003) has argued species very similar to the ones we know now (including human-like intelligent species) would evolve under a broad range of conditions.
+In a famous thought experiment, Gould (1989) imagined that we could rewind the tape of life back to the time of the Burgess Shale (508 million years ago); the chance that a rerun of the tape of life would end up with anything like the present-day life forms is vanishingly small.
+However, Simon Conway Morris (2003) has insisted species very similar to the ones we know now, including humans, would evolve under a broad range of conditions.

 Under a theist interpretation, randomness could either be a merely apparent aspect of creation, or a genuine feature.
 Plantinga suggests that randomness is a physicalist interpretation of the evidence.
 God may have guided every mutation along the evolutionary process.
 In this way, God could